HimanshuGautam054/Global-Electronics-Retail-Dashboard/README.md

 - Ensured consistent naming conventions across datasets
 - Verified data integrity and corrected anomalies

-Excel was used as the first stage to ensure clean and structured data before loading into the database.
+Excel was used as the first stage to ensure clean and structured data before loading it into the database.

 ---